Expanding Thurston maps as quotients: Equivalence relations

 with a constant $C(\lesssim)$ independent of $s,t$, and $n$.
 Thus, there is a constant $n_0$ such that the $(n-n_0)$-tiles

 We now want to cover $X^{n-n_0},Y^{n-n_0}$ by $n$-tiles.
 The number required may be unbounded (since we do not assume that $\CC$ is $F$-invariant).
-Given an $n$-vertex $v$ the $n$\defn{-flower} $W^n(v)$ around $v$ is defined as the union of all $n$-tiles containing $v$.
+Given an $n$-vertex $v$, let $W^n(v)$ be the union of all $n$-tiles containing $v$ (this is the closure of an \defn{$n$-flower} as defined in \cite[Chapter~5.4]{expThurMarkov}).
 Then